 After a state budget is enacted, including any supplemental funding, expenditures are removed from Ledger 5 and placed back in the originating ledger.

-At this time, Ledger 5 has not been used during Fiscal Year 2021-22.
-If and when it is, information will be presented on this page to show which line items are using Ledger 5, including an ESN memo from the Governor’s Office of the Budget for each line item.
+Ledger 5 is not currently in use for Fiscal Year 2022-23.
+If and when it is used, information will be presented on this page to show which line items are using Ledger 5, including an ESN memo from the Governor’s Office of the Budget for each line item.